hmziqrs/ruxlog-backend/docs/DEPLOY_STEPS.md

 This repo includes a workflow at `.github/workflows/cicd.yml` that:

-- Builds and pushes a container image to GHCR on every push to `master`.
+- Builds and pushes a container image to GHCR when you push a Git tag like `v1.2.3`.
-- SSHes into your VPS to pull the image and restart the `backend` service using `docker-compose.prod.yml`.
+- Optionally triggers a Watchtower webhook for immediate rollout (no SSH).

 ### Prerequisites on the VPS